chikuzen/TCannyMod/avisynth/README.txt

-TCannyMod - Canny edge detection filter for Avisynth2.6
+TCannyMod - Canny edge detection filter for Avisynth2.6.0 / Avisynth+

 TCannyMod is an Avisynth filter plugin rewritten from scratch to Avisynth2.6